The infamous Barnevernet system in Serbia – children as a very profitable business

 If you get to know more about the way of taking away children, you will notice that the “procedure” is very unusual for this region.
 However, it is a very common model for abducting children in the system of the infamous Barnevernet, very usual in Scandinavian countries, especially Norway that has made a very profitable business from it, but also much more.
 One text on this subject is certainly not enough in comparison to the amount of data that has been provided during the investigation, and which continues to reveal new details that were long hidden from the public eye.

 The way in which the children are taken away is as a rule almost always very cruel, without any empathy, and there is no evident “childcare”, and it is certainly not in “the best interests of the child”.
-It cannot be in the best interest of anyone to go through the difficult psychological trauma that will certainly leave the lifelong trace on the child, parents and those who are taking care of them.
+It cannot be in the best interest of anyone to go through the difficult psychological trauma that will certainly leave a lifelong trace on the child, parents, and those who are taking care of them.
 However, that original psychological trauma of a very violent child abduction, which is unnecessary because those acts can be done in a different way if it is necessary at all, is only a drop in the ocean of what happens with the abducted children.

 That “the life of a child is endangered,” according to the assessment of someone who has not even seen a child that is being taken away, or because of an “anonymous report” of someone whose identity cannot be identified or is hidden, are empty phrases and empty mantras that are repeated in all these cases.
 In Serbia, they are approved by Dragan Vulevic, alpha, and omega in the abduction of children in Serbia, from the Ministry of Labor and Social Affairs, who has changed “his own” opinion various times in his public statements.